SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-iot-hub.md

 For Azure IoT Hub, you can collect the following logs and metrics:

 * **Resource logs**.
-To know more about the different resource log category types and schemas collected for Azure IoT Hub refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/iot-hub/monitor-iot-hub-reference#resource-logs).
+To know more about the different resource log category types and schemas collected for Azure IoT Hub, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/iot-hub/monitor-iot-hub-reference#resource-logs).

 * **Platform Metrics for Azure IoT Hub**.
 These metrics are available in [Microsoft.Devices/IotHubs](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-devices-iothubs-metrics) namespace.
 For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/iot-hub/monitor-iot-hub-reference#metrics).